trickybestia/linux-discord-rich-presence/README.md

 linux-discord-rich-presence -c ~/.config/linux-discord-rich-presencerc
 ```

-You also can add this command or .desktop file to autostart in your DE settings.
+You also can add this command or `Discord (linux-discord-rich-presence) (minimized)` to autostart in your DE settings.